CCXLV/coc-react-hud/README.md

 Written in Typescript and React

 ### How to set up
-Download the repository and after that run this in terminal Go to Clash of Clans Developer Portal where you have to sign up or log in and get the API Key. https://developer.clashofclans.com/#/
+Download the repository, go to Clash of Clans Developer Portal where you have to sign up or log in and get the API Key. https://developer.clashofclans.com/#/
-When you get the API Key go to `./src/config.json` and put that key in the `" "`
+When you get the API Key go to `./src/config.json` and put that key in the `" "`.
+After that run the following in terminal

     npm i